g-rov/lausm/README.md

 electrophysiological variables derived from catheterization, and hemodynamical or mechanical variables derived from CFD or FEM analyses.

-The code was updated to Python 3 and it makes use of recent library updates.
-It has been tested on Windows and Linux systems, but usage in macOS should also be possible.

 This software was used for the following publication:

 > GR

-Please cite this reference when using this code.
+Please cite this reference if you are using the software.

 ## Dependencies

+The software has been tested on Windows and Linux systems.
+Usage in macOS should also be possible by installing/compiling the necessary dependencies.

 The scripts in this repository were successfully run with:
 - [Python] 3.6.4